HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 ==supplant== (v): to take the place of and serve as a substitute for especially by reason of superior excellence or power

+auxiliary (adj-n): supplementary, functioning in a subsidiary capacity

 vicarious (adj): substitutionary

 conform {to} (v): abide by, comply with, adhere to